-Send your request in writing to University of Maryland Health Partners' Member Privacy Unit.
+Send your request in writing to CareFirst Community Health Plan Maryland' Member Privacy Unit.
 We can send you a form to complete.
 You can contact Member Services for a copy of the form.
 The address and phone number are at the end of this Notice.
 This cancellation will only apply to requests to use and share information asked for after we get your Notice.